 One of the biggest challenges in estate agency is standing out from the crowd whilst operating within a parent brand.
 Another is distinguishing sales and lettings divisions in a way that one does not feel inferior to the other.
-Agent Jackson Grundy addressed both of these aspects using smart office design, thanks to a collaboration with commercial refurbishment specialist, MPL Interiors.
+Agent Jackson Grundy addressed both of these aspects using smart office design, thanks to a collaboration with commercial refurbishment specialist

 The next phase of this commercial refurbishment saw lead designer Daina Sakenyte use the natural flow of the premises to create a true dual purpose space.
 The building already benefited from two separate entrances and although the space inside was unobstructed, this provided a natural division.

 The balance of two departments under one roof and brand was achieved in a number of aesthetic and structural ways.
 Firstly, a tinted glass partition wall was erected to provide an element of sound privacy between the two areas, although the partition stops short of completely dividing the two areas so staff and customers can move freely.
 In addition, the floor covering changes from one department to the other – a striped version for sales and a plain version for lettings.

 Finally, the desks are a reverse of each other – white office desks

 with mahogany modesty panels for sales, and mahogany desks with white modesty panels for lettings.
 “We have taken the ‘reverse’ trend to the exterior of the branch too,” adds Daina.
 “Although all the outdoor signage takes the form of internally illuminated alluminium trays, the sales side has yellow lettering on a burgundy background, while lettings has burgundy lettering on a white background.”